PRIDE CVD-CGE Admissions

 PRIDE Summer Institute in Cardiovascular Disease Comorbidities, Genetics & Epidemiology

 General admissions requirements:

 Cardiovascular Disease Comorbidities, Genetics & Epidemiology is an interdisciplinary field.
 We have drawn faculty of diverse backgrounds to mentor junior faculty and scientists in this discipline to enhance the participant’s preparation to conduct future research in this field.
 We believe this all-expense-paid training will foster a unique learning environment and give the participants access to cutting edge research.
-As a special program to increase diversity in the biomedical workforce, entry into the program is limited to the following:
+As a special program to increase diversity in the biomedical workforce, entry into the program is limited to the following with a major commitment to seek grant funding for the pursuit of independent research in HLBS areas:

 - Be a research-oriented junior-level faculty member or transitioning post-doctoral trainee (with a faculty appointment starting before the first Summer Institute).

 - Be an individual who is under-represented in the biomedical or health sciences or disabled.

 - Be a Citizen or Permanent Resident of the United States.